JenisH505/djangoapi/README.md

   sets ip_address to a failure message.
 3. After retrieving the public IP address (or the original IP address if it's not a private IP), the code tries to retrieve location data (city, region, country) for the IP address       using the ipinfo.io API.
 4. At last the code creates a context dictionary containing the user_id, ip_address, and location_data, and renders the home.html template with this context.

+# Implementing swagger (for api documentation)
+## In url.py
+### code
+1. schema_view = get_schema_view(
+    openapi.Info(
+        title="my APiss",
+        default_version='v1',
+        description="Task",
+    ),
+    public=True,
+    permission_classes=(permissions.AllowAny,),
+)
+- This code sets up the Swagger schema view, which provides documentation for the API.
+It specifies the title, version, and description of the API, and allows public access to the       documentation.
+2. path('swagger/', schema_view.with_ui('swagger', cache_timeout=0), name='schema-swagger-ui'):
+- Maps the /swagger/ URL to the Swagger documentation UI, using the schema_view instance created earlier.
+The cache_timeout=0 argument ensures that the documentation is always up-to-date.
+3. path('openapi/', schema_view.as_view(), name='openapi-schema'):
+- Maps the /openapi/ URL to the OpenAPI schema view, which provides the raw OpenAPI schema definition for the API.
+## In views.py
+1. class CustomSchemaGenerator(OpenAPISchemaGenerator):
+- This line defines a custom class CustomSchemaGenerator that extends the OpenAPISchemaGenerator class from the drf_yasg library.
+This class is used to generate the OpenAPI schema for   the Django REST Framework (DRF) API.